AidaCPL/INFOSCI301_Final_Project/Docs/README.md

 ![Figure 1: Map of the research report.
 Created with Whimsical.](/Visualizations/Mindmap.png)

+*Figure 1: Map of the research report.
+Created with Whimsical.*

 Recent research has highlighted the complex interplay between cultural background and an individual's ability to discern truth from falsehood in news and information.
 Factors such as political alignment, trust in media, and social network behavior strongly shape misinformation susceptibility (Arechar et al. 2023; Guess et al. 2020).
 Studies exploring amplification dynamics have also emphasized the role of social context, such as user interactions and publisher-news relationships, in misinformation detection (Shu, Wang, and Liu 2019).
 Our research addresses these gaps by leveraging data visualization to illuminate complex relationships and patterns within misinformation dynamics.

 Inspired by Munzner's (2014) visualization principles, we focus on creating tools that effectively communicate intricate patterns of misinformation spread and detection.
 By combining cross-cultural studies with social network analysis, our visualizations aim to highlight how misinformation propagates across and within cultural boundaries.
 Building on geospatial analysis concepts, such as those proposed by Liu et al. (2024) and Andrienko et al. (2020), our project incorporates temporal and regional insights into misinformation spread.
 For example, by color-coding regions based on misinformation detection accuracy and susceptibility, we aim to identify vulnerable areas and observe the impact of initiatives, such as media literacy programs, over time.